 Happy writing and PLEASE KEEP ME POSTED about your writing!!!
 We need Emerging Women writing books and I want to help.

 Thank you, Kelly!
 All of our tips are practical and doable!
 I especially dig #3 and will totes do that one!
 The sitting down to write is the big struggle for me.
 My first book was published in Nov.
 2015 (it’s a cookbook, Go Clean, Sexy You) and I remember almost being in tears when I would sit down to work on edits.
 It’s usually this part of the process I tend to procrastinate on (although having the editor give me deadlines helped a lot!).
 I’m writing my second book and still struggling with the edits.
 I will keep working on it, and Kelly, and I am grateful for your help and support for us Emerging Women in the group!
 I printed out your tips and subscribed to your newsletter.
 I’m stoked to be connected!
-Big love, lisa8 months, 2 weeks ago
+Big love, lisa2 years, 2 months ago

 Super helpful – I will totally keep you posted.
 Love!

 thank you so much for this, it feels really good to have simple steps to clear things out.
 I am writing two books at the moment, I do schedule time to write, but don’t always write when I intended to (due to having 4 children).
 Still, having it scheduled makes the writing happen way more often than when it wasn’t, so it’s a very serious step to take.